The New York Red Bulls and New York City FC played to a scoreless draw on Saturday afternoon at Yankee Stadium.

-However more importantly is that both New York teams are not good right now.
+However, more important is that both New York teams are not good right now.
 NYCFC is one place above RBNY in the standings in 12th.
 Many fans are adamantly pushing for manager Nick Cushing to be fired.
-Meanwhile the Red Bulls reportedly only sold 70 away tickets for the game.
-With the team set to miss the playoffs currently and other news, like the Messi shirts, still in people’s minds – many choice not to travel.
+Meanwhile, the Red Bulls reportedly only sold 70 away tickets for the game.
+With the team set to miss the playoffs currently and other news, like the Messi shirts, still in people’s minds – many choose not to travel.

-Fans that did come to the stadium didn’t miss much.
+Fans who did come to the stadium didn’t miss much.
 Elias Manoel started up top with Tom Barlow and threatened in the first 15 minutes.
 But his chances were either saved or wide.
 Those were some of the only meaningful looks the Red Bulls got early on.
-New York City controlled possession and kept the ball in the visitor’s end.
-Captain Sean Nealis was suspended for the match due to a red card from last game.
+New York City controlled possession and kept the ball on the visitor’s end.
+Captain Sean Nealis was suspended for the match due to a red card from the last game.
 His absence was felt though Hassam Ndam did step up.
 One presence that wasn’t missed was Troy Lesesne.
 The head coach was replaced by assistant coach Zach Prince due to yellow card accumulation.
-However the style RBNY played didn’t feel any different than a typical Troy game.
-In fact, Lesesne lead both pre and post match press conferences like nothing was different.
+However, the style RBNY played didn’t feel any different than a typical Troy game.
+In fact, Lesesne led both pre and post-match press conferences like nothing was different.

 Barlow Continues to Struggle

 Tom Barlow started Saturday’s match and played 89 minutes.
 He registered no shots.
-His pass completion percentage was 57% and his expected goals was 0.08.
+His pass completion percentage was 57%, and his expected goal was 0.08.